sylvanding/Mitochondria/README.md

 # Mitochondria

+Use `Mitochondrial_simulation/generate_mito_points.m` to generate the mito points.

+---

 This repository contains the analysis described in the paper: Quantifying nanoscopic alterations associated with mitochondrial dysfunction using three-dimensional single-molecule localization microscopy.

 The repository consists of 3 folders